 Applications are accepted on a rolling basis.
-Contact the EDA for more information.
+Contact your Economic Development Administration (EDA) regional office for more information.

-Generally, the amount of the EDA grant may not exceed 50 percent of the total cost of the project.
-Projects may receive an additional amount that shall not exceed 30 percent, based on the relative needs of the region in which the project will be located, as determined by EDA.
-While cash contributions are preferred, in-kind contributions, consisting of contributions of space, equipment, or services, or forgiveness or assumptions of debt, may provide the required non-federal share of the total project cost.
+Generally, the amount of the EDA grant may not exceed 80% of the total cost of the project, but the EDA may contribute up to 100%.
+Required matching contributions may take the form of cash; in-kind contributions, such as space, equipment, or services, or forgiveness or assumptions of debt, may also provide the non-federal share of the total project cost.